Seacoast Skating with the Stars

-Labrie Family Skate at Puddle Dock Pond hosts the 4th annual professional ice dance performance on the outdoor ice rink on Saturday, February 3, 2018 at 3 pm.
-Spectators stand around the perimeter fence so all have a front-row view (limited seating is available).
-Produced by Founding Artistic Director Douglas Webster of Ice Dance International, an ensemble ice dance company, the performance again features international skating champions who will perform a show of company repertory called “Winter Ice Dances.”
+Labrie Family Skate at Puddle Dock Pond hosts the 5th annual professional ice dance performance on the outdoor ice rink.
+Spectators watch from around the perimeter fence so all have a front-row view (limited seating is available).
+Produced by Founding Artistic Director Douglas Webster of Ice Dance International, an ensemble ice dance company, the performance again features international skating champions -- with a special new twist this year.

-"This is an exciting opportunity to see incredible Olympic-level skating up close and to meet the stars in person, including US Men’s Champion Ryan Bradley, Olympian Beata Handra, and other IDI company members who work on the world stage,” said Webster.
-“This year’s dynamic and theatrical skating performance includes Edward Villella’s “Three Smokers” and Douglas Webster’s “Nocturnes” and “After the Rain.”
-Several local skaters who recently placed at the US Nationals will also perform. ” The show is sanctioned by US Figure Skating.
+"This is an exciting opportunity to see incredible Olympic-level skating up close and to meet the stars in person, including IDI company members who work on the world stage,” said Webster.
+The show is sanctioned by US Figure Skating.

 Advanced skaters, are invited to participate in a pre-performance Edge Class on the ice with Douglas Webster and the performers on February 3 from 1:45-2:30.
 Limited to 30 participants, tickets are available for $50 per person.
-These tickets include the skating show and meet & greet after the show.
-To purchase Edge Class tickets, click here.
+These tickets include the skating show and “meet & greet” with the stars, after the show.

-The repertory in this live show will also be featured on the public television special “The World of Ice Dance International,” airing in April.
+The repertory from this live show in 2018 was featured on the public television special “The World of Ice Dance International,” airing nationwide on PBS.
 IDI is a Maine-based not-for-profit organization working to share the beauty of ensemble ice dance with the world and will complete national and international tours this year.

 Skaters, including local competitors, perform routines to hit songs and include (subject to appearance schedule):